We launched the multi-tenant WordPress Marketplace! 🎉

 Single-site Installations versus multi-tenant WordPress

 However, as the WordPress ecosystem has developed, multi-tenant WordPress has emerged as a new alternative.
-Although these two solutions cater to distinct audiences and use cases, they each benefit from the WordPress ecosystem in their own way.
+Although these two solutions cater to distinct audiences and use cases, WordPress can benefit from each in its own way.

-In this article, we will compare single WordPress installations provided by managed WordPress hosting companies with those set up within multi-tenant environments.
-We’ll emphasize their key differences in aspects such as site and resource management, scalability and flexibility, and overall costs.
+We compare single WordPress installations provided by managed WordPress hosting companies with installations set up within multi-tenant environments.
+We’ll emphasize their critical differences in aspects such as site and resource management, scalability and flexibility, and overall costs.

 Individual Site Management and Resources